justshare/justshare.github.io/about.md

 ---
 layout: page
 permalink: /about/
-title: About the Theme
+title: About the Just Share Blog
-tagline: A Minimal Jekyll Theme
+tagline: About this blog
 tags: [about, Jekyll, theme, responsive]
 modified: 9-9-2013
 image: